Engee documentation

 The number of input ports of the block is set by the parameter Number of input ports.

-• The NOT operator accepts only one input, which can be a scalar or vector.
-If the input is a vector, the output is a vector of the same size containing the results of the specified logical operation on the elements of the input vector.
+• Operator NOT accepts only one Input, which can be a scalar or a vector.
+If the Input represents a vector, the output represents a vector of the same size containing the results of a given logical operation on the elements of the input vector.

-• For a single input vector, the block applies the operation (except the NOT operator) to all elements of the vector.
+• For one input vector, the block applies an operation (except for the operator NOT ) to all elements of the vector.

-• For two or more inputs, the block performs the operation between all inputs.
-If the input parameters are vectors, the block performs the operation between the corresponding elements of the vectors, thus forming an output vector of the same size.
+• For two or more Inputs, the block performs an operation between all Inputs.
+If the input parameters are vectors, the block performs an operation between the corresponding elements of the vectors, thus forming an output vector of the same size.

 Parameters